-exp A control to conthe rep completed copy of to within ten days of comply with House denial of future record the trip expenses he form must be provided their return.
-You must ar rules and the Committee's quests to sponsor trips and s. o House Members, on to each House Members all questions, as travel regulations.
-It has been subject the current of the current fficers, or employeenber, officer, or emand check all boxes.
-Failure to comply went traveler to discip ry trip sponsor in providing traveles under House Rule 25, clause 5. ployee who participated on the , on this form for your submission with this requirement may result in plinary action or a requirement to
+exp A c trij to c the completed copy of to within ten days of comply with House denial of future record the trip expenses he form must be provided their return.
+You must ar rules and the Committee's quests to sponsor trips and s.
+House Members, on to each House Members all questions, as travel regulations.
+It was a subject the current to t fficers, or employee nber, officer, or em and check all boxes, Failure to comply went traveler to discip ry trip sponsor in providing traveles under House Rule 25, clause 5. ployee who participated on the, on this form for your submission with this requirement may result in plinary action or a requirement to

-NO ition pursuant to 18 U.S.C. § 1001.
+ation pursuant to 18 U.S.C. § 1001.

-1. Sponsor(s) who pa id for the trip:
+1. id for the trip:

 2.

-3. Date of Departure : Date of Return:
+3. Date of Departure • Date of Return:

 4. Name(s) of Travele er(s):

-Note: You may list more than one traveler on a form only if all in formation is identi cal for each person listed.
+• more than one traveler on • -

-5. Actual amount of expenses paid on behalf of f, or reimbursed to, e each individual nar med in Question 4:
+5. Actual amount of expenses paid on behalf or f, or reimbursed to, o each individual nan ned in Question 4:

 Total Transportation Expenses Total Lodging Expenses Total Meal Expenses Total Other Expenses (dollar amount per item and description)

 Traveler

 Accompanying Family Member

-Signify statement i s true by checking box. mation contained in this • diem or lump sum payment.
+6. Signify statement i connected to the trip were s true by checking box. ŕ diem or lump sum payment.

-Sig nature: R.L Killo Date:
+nature: the best of my knowledge.

 Na me: Title:

 Or ganization:

 I am an officer of the above-named organize ation.
 Signify statem ent is true by checl king box.